top of page

 Grants for Educators

-Porto Charities has launched two initiatives to empower teachers in the Diocese of Arlington who complete graduate courses to instruct students with intellectual and developmental disabilities: The Special Education Scholarship Program and the Tuition-free Intro to Special Education at George Mason University.
-Learn more about these initiatives below.
+Porto Charities empowers educators through two initiatives: the Special Education Scholarship Program and the Tuition-free Introduction to Special Education at George Mason University.

 that individuals with intellectual and developmental disabilities deserve to reach their full